Using Hook with Curio

 and associated commands, please consult Principles That Determine the URL Scheme Returned by Copy Link

-for a Given App – Hook.
+for a Given App.

 About Switching from curio:// hooked links to hook://file links

-However, in that case your prior “hooked links”, the ones that show up in the context of a given Curio document when you invoke the Hook window, will no longer be visible.
+However, in that case your prior “hooked links”, the ones that show up in the context of a given Curio document when you invoke the Hookmark window, will no longer be visible.
 However, you can carry them over.
 Here’s how:

 - Before switching to the